kuhlaid/jocoknow/docs/curation-tools/jupyter-notebook.md

 # Jupyter notebooks

 This is likely the best tool to have in your data curation toolbox.
 A Jupyter notebook is not only the visual eye candy for representing your metadata, but it provides you with the tools to download and work with much of the data.
 This is significant because we can run data analyses from within the notebook and save the results and notes from those analyses within a single file.
 The best thing about these notebooks is they are JSON formatted (you will notice we talk at great lengths about JSON in this guide).
-In this knowledge guide we will provide you with examples and demonstrate the power of these notebooks.
+In this user guide we will provide you with examples and demonstrate the power of these notebooks.

 ## Best practices